Ranga-Auaha-Ako/crowd-captions/docs/index.md

 ### Technology

-- Implementing webSocket technology for faster and more rebost content delivery
+- Implementing webSocket technology for faster and more robust content delivery

 # Acknowledgements